SciML/DataDrivenDiffEq.jl/docs/src/quickstart.md

 ts = sol.t
 nothing #hide
 ```

-To estimate the system, we first create a `DataDrivenProblem` via feeding in the measurement data.
+To estimate the system, we first create a [`DataDrivenProblem`](@ref) via feeding in the measurement data.
-Using different collocation techniques, it automatically provides the derivative.
-Additional control signals can be passed
+Using a [Collocation](@ref) method, it automatically provides the derivative.
+Control signals can be passed
 in as a function `(u,p,t)->control` or an array of measurements.

 ```@example 1